-The dominance test is set out in the Competition Law, which also provides for the market share thresholds which in most cases are the primary indicator of market power in the authority's practice.
+The dominance test is set out in the Competition Law, which also provides for a market share threshold which in most cases is the primary indicator of market power in the authority's practice.
 Criteria on finding dominance are further detailed in the Methodology on definition of monopoly (dominant) position of undertakings on the market (the Dominance Methodology).

 In most cases market shares have decisive influence on the authority's perception of the undertaking's position on the market.
 Market structure, other competitors' strengths, barriers and other factors are secondary by definition and, in borderline cases, it would normally take enormous effort and evidence from a company to persuade the authority that it does not hold a dominant position.

-Pursuant to the Competition Law, an undertaking will be presumed to hold a dominant position if its market share on the relevant market exceeds 35 per cent, unless such undertaking proves that it faces significant competition from its rivals (see also response to question 20).
+Pursuant to the Competition Law, an undertaking will be presumed to hold a dominant position if its market share on the relevant market exceeds 35 per cent, unless such undertaking proves that it faces significant competition from its rivals.

 In rather rare cases a company with a smaller market share may be found dominant, if such undertaking does not face significant competition from other market players, for instance, due to competitors' considerably smaller market shares.

 It is usually rather difficult to rebut presumption of dominance once the threshold is met.
 The authority regards other factors influencing the company's position and behaviour on the market, such as market structure, other participants' capacities, barriers, etc only as secondary.